 Sea to Summit Ultra-SIL Day Pack:

 This ultra-light day pack won the 2017 Backpacker Editors’ Choice Gold award, and for good reason.
-It is well built with reinforced stitching and bar-tacks around stress points; comfortable with ergonomic should straps, and durably made from water-resistant 30D Ultra-Sil CORDURA Nylon.
+The Sea to Summit Ultra-SIL Day Pack is well built with reinforced stitching and bar-tacks around stress points; comfortable with ergonomic should straps, and durably made from water-resistant 30D Ultra-Sil CORDURA Nylon.
 Best of all?
 This day pack compacts into a convenient carrying pouch roughly the size of a tennis ball.
 This day pack is an essential adventure travel gear.

 What are some of your favorite adventure travel gear?
 We would love to hear about your best finds in the comments below.